s18k/activizer/README.md

      to pick the samples it wants to learn from. </p> <br>

-<p>Interface for Active Learning supports Image dataset where the user can upload data in Zip or RAR format.
+<p>Interface for Active Learning supports Image dataset where the user can upload data in Zip format.
 It supports 3 classifiers and 7 query strategies.<p>
 <h3> Classifiers </h3>

 - KNN Classifier